Korean crisis near 'nuclear tipping point', says US prof

 Professor Stephan Haggard from the University of California San Diego, who specialises in Korea-Pacific studies, said the United States is particularly concerned that North Korea has developed nuclear warheads that can be mounted on various missiles and tested a missile with an ICBM range last week.

 "Those two developments in tandem have changed the discussion in the United States, because now you have a missile which is capable of, in principle, delivering a nuclear weapon to the American homeland.
-Politically, it is a tipping point," he said at a press conference yesterday after the two-day North-east Asia Cooperation Dialogue ended.
+Politically, it is a tipping point," he said at a press conference on Wednesday (July 12) after the two-day North-east Asia Cooperation Dialogue ended.

 North Korea's nuclear issue dominated the closed-door talks, attended by government officials and academics from the US, China, Russia, Japan and South Korea.
 The five countries are involved in the now-stalled six-party talks with North Korea aimed at ending Pyongyang's nuclear programme.